JorjaFox/library/unsorted/2007-06-14-sara_sidle__msnbc_.md

 Sara Sidle is a fictional character featured in the television series [[CSI: Crime Scene Investigation]].
 She is depicted by [[Jorja Fox]].

 ==Biography==
 Sara works under Gil at the CSI lab.
 She has feelings for Gil and a problem with authority figures like Conrad Ecklie.
-Sara&#8217;s specialty is element and materials analysis.
+Sara's specialty is element and materials analysis.

 ==Source==
 [http://www.msnbc.msn.com/id/9357379/ MSNBC]